alpha1256/Hardware-Graph/README.md

 # Hardware-Graph
-This program allows users to graph different parameters (core temperature, clock speed etc) of a users computer hardware from the csv file from Open Hardware Monitor monitor.
+This program allows users to graph different parameters (core temperature, clock speed etc) of a users computer hardware from the csv file produced by Open Hardware Monitor monitor.

 ### Prerequisite
 - Plotly